Skip to main content

 What treatments are available for dry eye disease?

-The most common treatment for dry eyes is over-the-counter eye drops, often called artificial tears.
-These drops contain water and other gentle chemicals and are intended to work just like tears to protect the surface of your eyes.
+Over-the-counter (OTC) lubricating eye drops are a first-choice treatment for dry eye.
+These drops contain water and other gentle chemicals.
+They’re intended to work just like tears to protect the surface of your eyes.

 Home remedies to help with dry eye